Griefed/ServerPackCreator/README.md

     1. Load existing config
     1. Browse local filesystem to select modpack directory, clientside-only mods, directories to include in server pack, Java executable/binary
     1. Logs from last run in separate tabs
-    1. About ServerPackCreator-tab with links to GitHub issues, PasteBin, Discord
+    1. About ServerPackCreator-tab with links to GitHub issues, HasteBin, Discord

 ## Versions